How to Achieve the Capacity of Asymmetric Channels: Paradigm 2: Integrated Scheme

 where $\delta_n= 2^{-n^{\beta}}$ for $\beta \in (0, 1/2)$ and $Z(\cdot \mid \cdot)$ denotes the Bhattacharyya parameter.
 More formally, given $(T, V)\sim p_{T, V}$, where $T$ is binary and $V$ takes values in an arbitrary discrete alphabet ${\mathcal V}$, we define

 It can be shown that the Bhattacharyya parameter $Z(T\mid V)$ is close to 0 or 1 if and only if the conditional entropy $H(T\mid V)$ is close to 0 or 1 (see Proposition 2 of \cite{Ar10}).
 Consequently, if $Z(T\mid V)$ is close to zero, then $T$ is approximately a deterministic function of $V$, and, if $Z(T\mid V)$ is close to $1$, then $T$ is approximately uniformly distributed and independent of $V$.
-Furthermore, $\hset_X$ and $\lset_X$ contain, respectively, a fraction of positions which approaches $H(X)$ and $1-H(X)$, namely,
+Furthermore,